celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 Once block production starts, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of Governance Proposals in a process which will be a preview of the deployment process for the Celo Mainnet.

-`ReleaseGold` contracts will be used to provide the required testnet units of Celo Gold required to register a validator and vote. `ReleaseGold` is the same mechanism that will be used to distribute Celo Gold to Stake Off participants, so it will be used in Baklava to give you a chance to get familiar with the process.
+As opposed to receiving testnet units of Celo Gold directly, `ReleaseGold` contracts will be used to provide the required balance to register a validator and vote. `ReleaseGold` is the same mechanism that will be used to distribute Celo Gold to Stake Off participants, so it will be used in Baklava to give you a chance to get familiar with the process.
+At a high level, `ReleaseGold` holds a balance for scheduled release, while allowing the held balance to be used for certain actions such as validating and voting, depending on the configuration of the contract.

+### Core Contract Deployment

+Much of functionality of the Celo protocol is implemented in smart contracts, as opposed to entirely within the blockchain client itself.
+So at the start of block production, core features such as validator elections, will not be operational.
+In order to bring the network into its fully operational state, a deployer encoded in genesis block will create the core contracts and finally transfer ownership of the contracts to the Governance contract.
+In the Baklava network, cLabs will play the role of deployer.

+Contract deployment will begin shorter after block production, and may take several hours to complete.
+On the Baklava network, the deployer address is `0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://baklava-blockscout.celo-testnet.org/address/0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C/transactions).

-### Overview of Actions Required
+### Actions Required After Core Contract Deployment

+Once core contracts have been deployed, you will be able to register your validator and stand for election.
+The first election will run on the first epoch boundary after a minimum number of validators are registered and have votes.
+At this point, the genesis validators will be replaced by the elected validators, so it is important to register and vote even if you are in the genesis set.

-The following sections outline the steps needed after core contracts and `ReleaseGold` contracts are deployed.
+The following sections outline the actions you will need to take.
 On a high level, we will:

+- Register a Validator account using the funds in a `ReleaseGold` contract
+- Register a Validator Group using the funds in another `ReleaseGold` contract
+- Add the registered Validator to the Validator group
-- Create accounts associated with `ReleaseGold` contracts' addresses
+- Vote for the group with funds from the `ReleaseGold` contract
-- Lock up balance of `ReleaseGold`
-- Authorize validator signer key
-- Create and authorize validator group signer key
-- Create and authorize vote signer keys
-- Register validator and validator group
-- Affiliate validator with validator group
-- Vote

 We will need to use 7 keys, so let's have a refresher on key management.